Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Introduction

 \end{itemize}

 \textbf{Paper Organization.} The rest of this paper is organized as follows: In Section \ref{sec:background}, we elaborate on the research background, theoretical foundations, and primary motivations driving this study.
 Section \ref{sec:empiricalanalysis} systematically presents our empirical study.
 Section \ref{sec:methodology} focuses on the technical details of ByteTR, providing its core design principles and implementation specifics.
 In Section \ref{sec:evaluation}, we conduct a rigorous evaluation of ByteTR's performance.
-Section \ref{sec:discussion} addresses the limitations of our study.
+Section \ref{sec:disandlimi} discusses the scalability and generality of our method, and analyzes our limitations and directions for future work.
 Finally, Section \ref{sec:relatedworks} reviews related work, and Section \ref{sec:conclusion} summarizes the main contributions and findings of this study.

 \textbf{Artifact Availability.} The implementation of ByteTR and all experimental scripts are publicly available at our GitHub repository\footnote{\url{https://github.com/giles-one/ByteTR}} to facilitate reproducibility and future research in this domain.